Personal loans are a great way of borrowing cash with a relatively low-interest rate. But unless you have pretty decent credit, you may not qualify.

 So what is the minimum credit score needed to get a personal loan?

-It varies depending on the lender, but there are some companies that require a credit score as low as 580.
+It varies depending on the lender, but some companies require a credit score as low as 580.

 What is Considered Good Credit

-Most personal loan lenders require borrowers to have good to decent credit.
+Most personal loan lenders require borrowers to have good credit to be eligible.
 What does that mean?
-Generally speaking, a good credit score is 680+.
+Generally speaking, a good credit score is anything over 680.

 - Excellent credit – 720+